-I live about a 90 minute drive away from my mother, and whenever I talk to her, which is usually every Saturday and Sunday, she’ll make mention of something saucy that she’s made, or she’ll wish that I could drop by and cook something for her.
+I live about a 90 minute drive away from my mother, and whenever I talk to her, which is usually every Saturday or Sunday, she’ll make mention of something saucy that she’s made, or she’ll wish that I could drop by and cook something for her.
 Since she’s been diagnosed with cancer for a second time, her chemo treatments sometimes rob her of the energy it takes to get into her kitchen and bake her favoured Barbequed Chicken – she makes the sauce from scratch, of course, which is what we talk about, because what’s so great about plain baked chicken?
 Nothing!

 My mother passed her love of sauces onto me.
 Even on pasta dishes, I need to have extra sauce!
 That is where my love of dips must have stemmed from as well.
 Like this Dill Pickle Dip!

-- 2 tablespoons fresh parsley, chopped
+- 2 tablespoons onion, minced

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

 - 1 cup sour cream, 14%